abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 ![MCP architecture: AI Host talks to an MCP Server over JSON-RPC; the server talks to your tools (database, REST API, files, Kubernetes)](assets/mcp-architecture.svg)

 The architecture is dead simple.
-On one side, your AI host — Claude Desktop, VS Code, whatever MCP client you use.
-On the other side, your MCP server — a small program you write.
+On one side, your AI host: Claude Desktop, VS Code, whatever MCP client you use.
+On the other side, your MCP server, a small program you write.

 They talk over JSON-RPC.
-The transport is usually stdio — your server reads from stdin and writes to stdout.
+The transport is usually stdio: your server reads from stdin and writes to stdout.
 Or SSE for remote servers.

-Your MCP server then talks to whatever you want — a database, a REST API, a file system, a Kubernetes cluster.
+Your MCP server then talks to whatever you want: a database, a REST API, a file system, a Kubernetes cluster.
 That's it.
 No complex middleware, no message queues.
 Just a small server that translates between AI and your tools.

 ## Any Language, Not Just Go

 Before I dive into Go: you can build this in *any* language.

-- **TypeScript** — official SDK from Anthropic, `@modelcontextprotocol/sdk`
+- **TypeScript**: official SDK from Anthropic, `@modelcontextprotocol/sdk`
-- **Python** — `mcp` package
+- **Python**: `mcp` package
-- **Go** — `mcp-go`
+- **Go**: `mcp-go`
-- **Rust**, **Java**, **C#** — and more
+- **Rust**, **Java**, **C#**, and more

 I chose Go for reasons I'll explain next, but if you're a TypeScript dev, you can follow the same patterns with the TS SDK.
 The protocol is the same.